Ashgrove Floor Sanding Case Study

 Floor sanding # 1 Rule

 Don’t make the same mistake as this client did.
 As you can see, they have not yet finished this new kitchen install.
-Generally, as a rule, it is always best to install your kitchen before having your floors polished.
+When renovating with polished timber floors it is always best to install your kitchen first.
 This is to avoid any damage to your polished floors from other trade work.

 This Ashgrove floor sanding job was now complete.
 It was to our delight (both the client and myself) to find the glue had protected this old floor to a degree.
 To sum up, the results were better than expected for these older timber floors.
 The flow-on effect of the polished floors into the bathroom was a great look.
 In any event, the end result was the look that this client was after to complete his renovation.